CEN3031-Group1/ResortV1/README.md

 ## Installation
 - System Requirements
   - Any type of Operating System with Java installed.
+  - Any program that can extract .zip files
   - 4Gb RAM
   - 1Gb Hard Disk